UEFA Euro 1984 final: Summary

 The final took place at the Parc des Princes in Paris on 27 June 1984 in front of 47,368 spectators and was refereed by Vojtech Christov from Czechoslovakia.
 In the opening minute, France won a free kick from which Bellone passed to Giresse whose shot was caught by Arconada.
 Urquiaga's cross was then punched out by Bats but fell to Víctor: his shot was blocked and Francisco's strike went wide of France's goal.
 In the 12th minute, Bellone's cross was narrowly missed by Lacombe and five minutes later, Señor's free kick was headed across the goal by Santillana and found Víctor but his header went over the France crossbar.
 In the 26th minute, Spain's Gallego was shown a yellow card for a foul on Bellone, and soon after Fernandez became the first France player to be booked, this time for dissent.
 Spain's Santillana missed two chances to score before half-time: his header was cleared off the line by Battiston, before his shot was wide of France's goal, and the first half ended goalless.

 Neither side made any changes during the interval, and in the 54th minute, Yvon Le Roux was booked for fouling Santillana.
 Three minutes later, France took the lead.
 The referee awarded a free kick after it appeared that Lacombe had been fouled by Salva on the edge of the Spain penalty area.
-Platini's low shot curved around the wall, Arconada fumbled it and ended up pushing it into his own net, to make it 1–0 to France.
+Platini's low shot curled around the wall, Arconada appeared to have it covered but allowed the ball to squirm under his body and over the line, to make it 1–0 to France.
 Salva was then forced to make a clearance from Giresse before Arconda saved Lacombe's volley.
 Giresse's strike was wide after a run from Tigana in which he beat three Spain defenders.
 With five minutes of the match remaining, Le Roux tripped Sarabia and was sent off after being awarded a second yellow card, reducing France to ten players and becoming the first player ever to be dismissed in a European Championship final.
 Seconds into stoppage time, Tigana's pass allowed Bellone to run through and chip the ball over Arconada as he ran off his line.
 The match ended moments later with France winning 2–0 to claim their first international football title.